 Peter Bofinger, a member of the German government’s economic advisory board, agrees.
 “We need an international approach, and the United States needs to be part of it,” he said.

 Dick Bryan, a professor of economics at the University of Sydney, says the world must respond as well. “[T]here is the need to challenge the sovereignty of national regulators—why should the rules of lending in the U.S. be left to U.S. regulators when the consequences go everywhere?” he said.
 In this globalized world, “a problem in one location is a problem everywhere.”

 If and how long Washington can resist international pressure is unclear.
 So far the response from Washington is that it wants “no form of oversight.”

 But a new global rule book may be the least of America’s worries.

 While regulators in the U.S. have been unreceptive to international monitoring, Europe and Asia, unlike in years past, now have growing financial leverage up their sleeves.

 What if foreigners stopped lending to the U.S.?
 Worse, what if they started dumping U.S. debt in the form of treasuries and bonds?

-So while U.S. officials brag that all will work out just fine and that the credit crunch is contained, they are missing the bigger point: America cheated the very people it depends upon for loans.
+So while U.S. officials continue to brag that all will work out just fine and that the credit crunch is contained, they are missing the bigger point: America cheated the very people it depends upon for loans.
 Now, foreigners are voting with their feet and are choosing to reduce investment in America.
 They are abandoning the dollar.

 But who can blame them?

-Greed and corruption have been exposed for being endemic to so many levels of America’s economy.
+Greed and corruption have been exposed for being endemic to so many levels within America’s economy.
 Who is to say that even U.S. government bonds more closely resemble subprime mortgages than their conventional reputation as a safe investment?